-The third sign was the crowded restaurants, as full as they'd only papers, the political statements.
-They still talk of socialism - but not of a socialist revolution: they still talk of a government at the service of the people - but not of the working class.
+The third sign was the crowded restaurants, as full as they'd only not of a socialist revolution: they still talk of a government at the service of the people - but not of the working class.

 But there is a strange silence: silence over the house-to-house searches; silence over the repression of the farming co-operatives.
 Silence even in the streets, between the workers in the factories, between the socialists and the communists in the slums.